AndrewBaran/CompilerProject/README.md

 Purpose
 =======

-This is a compiler, written in TypeScript, that takes as input a source file in the [following grammar](http://www.labouseur.com/courses/compilers/grammar.pdf) and generates 6502 Assembly OP codes.
+This is a compiler, written in TypeScript, that takes an input source file in the [following grammar](http://www.labouseur.com/courses/compilers/grammar.pdf) and generates 6502 Assembly OP codes.

 Project 1 Checklist